magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

 ```

 This time you are going to create a single vamp service that will respond to a single hostname and that will dispatch requests to either app1 subset3 or app2 subset1.
-Dispatching of the requests will be regulated by the url invoked and the url itself will be rewritten before making the actual call to the Service itself.
+Dispatching of the requests will be regulated by the url invoked and the url itself will be rewritten before making the actual call to the service.
 Let's start with the easy stuff, that is creating destination dest-app-2 and gateway gw-app2 by using the following specificaitons.

 Destination: